alwaysdata/documentation/advanced/migrations/vps-and-dedicated-migrations.en.md

 Some migrations relating to only one service in our infrastructure (e.g. database management servers) may be offered.

-In this case, no test is possible and the update is performed directly on the server.
+In this case, no preparation, no test is possible and the update is performed directly on the server.
 You can still open an account on a shared server if this service is on offer there, to test some of your applications.